 Why people like Google Alerts

-Despite the overall argument of this point, Google Alerts are pretty cool.
-You can find out any time your brand is mentioned online, without going looking yourself.
+Despite the overall argument of this point, Google Alerts is a pretty cool tool.
+You can find out any time your brand is mentioned online, without going looking for it yourself.
 What a great service!

 On top of that, these alerts are: